d9dd9dd9d/d9dd9dd9d.github.io/source/Others/2019-10-21-typical-day-of-exploration.md

 It is inevitable that you think some paper is Double Dutch (even nonsense).
 Do not be frustrated, go take a walk or give it a second read tomorrow.
 End your day knowing that you are heading the right direction.
 I rarely find myself frustrated about the same paper at second time read.
 I always understand it a bit more, or at least being more familiar with the methods I do not understand.

 I do admire people who can learn things fast.
 However becoming a efficient learner takes tremendous time.
 You have to gain momentum at the beginning and stick yourself to it.

-So keep
+Many research paper may seem impractical to implement.
+However their value should not be underestimated, since